 Leopards have a long tail and body with relatively short legs compared to other big cats, but can still run at up to 36mph.
 They are skilled hunters with lightning-speed reactions; aided by their camouflaged fur, big skull, strong jaw, acute hearing and excellent eyesight – six times better than humans.
 They are also superb climbers and often drag their kill into trees out of reach of other predators.

 Leda is the oldest of our big cats at the sanctuary, she is calm and wise, and in tip-top condition despite being an astonishing 28 years old.
 Leda is always very aware of her surroundings.
 Even when she seems to be fast asleep she’ll be up and on her feet as soon as she hears an enticing sound – especially if a bird enters her enclosure.
 Leda often likes to sit right at the top of her jungle gym viewing platform so she has a clear 360 degree view of her surroundings.
 She really likes to know what’s going on.
 In comparison, Rhea is much shyer and loves to hide amongst the vegetation.

-Maggie Balaskas, Born Free’s Animal Rescue and Care Manager says: “When temperatures are hot, the affectionate brothers spend a lot of their time under the trees enjoying the shade, appearing now and again to have a drink from their water trough.
-They also enjoy climbing as high as they can on their jungle gym, before relaxing and having a snooze in the sunshine.
-Now and again, in turn, they stir from their sleep, open their eyes and have a good look around – before dozing off again.”
+Maggie Balaskas, Born Free’s Animal Rescue and Care Manager says: “When temperatures are hot, the leopards spend a lot of their time under the trees enjoying the shade, appearing now and again to have a drink from their water troughs.
+They also enjoy climbing as high as they can on their jungle gyms, before relaxing and having a snooze in the sunshine.
+Now and again, they stir from their sleep, open their eyes and have a good look around – before dozing off again.”